RobertoTCo/Template-Rproject-renv/README.md

 2. The renv.lock in the root folder keep tracks of the needed libraries.
 3. Any time a library or package is installed you can update this file using renv::snapshot().
 This function checks for package names wrapped in requiere() or library() functions.
 It won't work with <package>::<function> lines!
-4. In case there is some problems when installing a package, refer to: https://community.rstudio.com/t/cant-install-packages-with-renv/96696/8
+4. In case there is some problems when installing a package, refer to: <a target="_blank" href="https://community.rstudio.com/t/cant-install-packages-with-renv/96696/8"> This issue in the Rstudio community </a>.
 In many cases, utils::install.packages() works.
 5. Everytime the project need to be executed in a different machine, the packages can be recovered  fron renv.lock using renv::restore()

 ## How to commit from console